 - Guide 1: How to Remove Footybase.com from Windows.

-- Guide 2: Get rid of Footybase.com from Mac OS X.
+- Guide 2: Get rid of Footybase.com on Mac OS X.

-- Guide 3: Remove Footybase.com from Google Chrome.
+- Guide 3: Remove Footybase.com in Google Chrome.

 - Guide 4: Erase Footybase.com from Mozilla Firefox.

 - Guide 5: Uninstall Footybase.com from Microsoft Edge.

 - Guide 7: Eliminate Footybase.com from Internet Explorer.